 Planning your next adventure?
 Check out these cheap round trip flights that can help you save!

 This one’s a no-brainer: Lighter luggage means a lighter load when flying, and hence lower fuel emissions to jet you from point A to point B. Not to mention, you’ll also end up saving money on excess baggage weight AND be able to be more mobile at your destination.
 Of course, it does take a bit of practice to make sure you can pack like a pro, but all you have to do is keep reading the Going Places blog for some nifty ideas.

 If You Have to Fly, Then Do it Responsibly

-Okay, so there’s no getting around the fact that grabbing a cheap flight is the easiest and fastest way to get you to your destination.
+Okay, so there’s no getting around the fact that grabbing a cheap round trip flights is the easiest and fastest way to get you to your destination.
 But what you can do in the planning stage is to ensure that you take steps to offset your carbon footprint.
 This is simple: All you have to do is calculate the amount of CO2 emission of your flight, and then offset that amount with a donation to help plant trees or engage in other eco-friendly activities.
 When booking your flight, also remember to book the shortest nonstop flight, as take-off and landings are when the most heaviest emissions take place.